 If a cable is attached and not connected to anything, nothing happens.
 The address could potentially change if an Ethernet cable that is attached to a network is connected to that port and the system is turned on.
-If you are unable to access the ASMI using a network connection, you must perform one of the following tasks:
+If you are unable to access the ASMI by using a network connection, you must perform one of the following tasks:

-- Attach an ASCII terminal to the service processor using a serial cable.
-For details, see "Cabling the server with an ASCII terminal" on page 15. - · Determine the current IP address.
-For more information about determining the current service processor IP address, see Function 30: Service processor IP address and port location. - Move the reset toggle switches on the service processor from their current position to the opposite position.
-To perform this task, you must remove and replace the service processor.
+- Attach an ASCII terminal to the service processor by using a serial cable.
+For details, see "Cabling the server with an ASCII terminal" on page 15. - Determine the current IP address.
+For details, see Function 30: Service processor IP address and port location (http://publib.boulder.ibm.com/infocenter/systems/scope/hw/topic/p7hb5/func30.htm). - Move the reset toggle switches on the service processor from their current position to the opposite position.
+To complete this task, you must remove and replace the service processor.
 For details, contact your next level of support.